Why Do We Baptize?

 In Galatians 3:27, Paul clearly assumes that those who have been baptized have “put on Christ” (have been saved).
 His question in Romans 6:3 carries the same assumption: “Do you not know that all of us who have been baptized into Christ Jesus were baptized into his death?”

-If you would like to be baptized, please sign up and we will follow up with you regarding the next baptism service.
+If you would like to be baptized, please sign up and we will follow up with you regarding the next baptism class.
 If you have any additional questions, read these frequently asked questions and/or email info@thetrails.org for further details.